-The aim of this website is to empower people affected by mental health problems to experience recovery by creating and taking control of their own story.
+The aim of this website is to empower anyone who has ever experienced some sort of distress, emotional difficulty or mental ill-health to experience recovery by creating and taking control of their own story.
 By this, we mean thinking about and defining who they are for themselves.

-Many people with mental health problems spend time being assessed and assisted by mental health professionals and social services.
-Naturally, the conversations are often focused on the negative effects of mental ill health.
+Many people spend time being assessed and assisted by mental health professionals and social services.
+Naturally, the conversations are often focused on the negative effects of distress, emotional difficulties and mental ill-health.
 For some people this might include problems and difficulties like drug or alcohol problems, unemployment, suicidal thoughts, traumatic experiences etc.

 As a result of repeating these conversations over time, the problems and difficulties begin to define who the person is.
 For example, the person’s ‘story’ might become ‘I am someone with a drug problem’ or ‘I am someone who has had a traumatic experience’.

 While these facts are true, they are not the whole story – or the whole person.
 The fact is that many people have had to face severe hardships – yet they’ve survived.
 So it’s clear they have exceptional resilience and strength.
 But as long as they stay focused on the negative effects of their experiences, it’s unlikely they’ll see these positive qualities.
 And that can hinder recovery.

 Creating your story puts you at the centre of your story – in other words you become the hero.
 You don’t have to be defined by the terms and phrases you hear.
 You can take a much wider viewpoint.

 When you write your story, you can begin to look back on your experiences over time and to reflect on your journey of recovery, with all its ups and downs.